Lax/Learn-iOS-Swift-by-Examples/Lister/README.md

 ## Written in Objective-C and Swift

 This sample is provided in both Objective-C and Swift.
+Both versions of the sample are at the top level directory of this project in folders named "Objective-C" and "Swift".
 Both versions of the application have the exact same visual appearance; however, the code and structure may be different depending on the choice of language.

 Note: The "List" class in Swift is conceptually equivalent to the "AAPLList" class in Objective C. The same applies to other classes mentioned in this README.
 This documentation refers to class names for both languages without the "AAPL" prefix, for brevity.